 - 8. Attach the cable for the breakaway switch to the tow vehicle. - 9.
 Attach safety chains as per your state laws. - 10.
-Plug in your 12-volt, seven way electrical connector from the tow vehicle to the trailer connector. - 11.
+Plug in your 12-volt, seven way electrical cord and connector from the trailer to the tow vehicle connector. - 11.
 Below are listed numerous items that should be inspected and tested before traveling: - q All lights working on outside of coach. - q Stabilizer jacks in retracted position. - q Steps in retracted position. - q Refrigerator door latched completely. - q Loose items in secure position. - q Test brakes for operation before entering roadway.